Bobby Driscoll: New York City

-Death
+Death and aftermath

-On March 30, 1968, two boys playing in a deserted East Village tenement at 371 East 10th Street found Driscoll's body lying on a cot, with two empty beer bottles and religious pamphlets scattered on the ground.
+On March 30, 1968, two boys playing in a deserted East Village tenement at 371 East 10th Street found Driscoll's corpse lying on a cot, with two empty beer bottles and religious pamphlets scattered on the ground.
 A post mortem examination determined that he had died from heart failure caused by advanced atherosclerosis from his drug use.
 No identification was on the body, and photos shown around the neighborhood yielded no positive identification.
 His unclaimed body was buried in an unmarked pauper's grave in New York City's Potter's Field on Hart Island.

 Late in 1969, Driscoll's mother sought the help of officials at Disney studios to contact him, for a hoped-for reunion with his father, who was nearing death.
 This resulted in a fingerprint match at the New York City Police Department, which located his burial on Hart Island.
 Although his name appears on his father's gravestone at Eternal Hills Memorial Park in Oceanside, California, his remains are still on Hart Island.
-In connection with the re-release of Song of the South in 1971, reporters researching the whereabouts of the film's star first reported his death.
+In connection with the re-release of Song of the South in 1972, reporters researching the whereabouts of the film's star first reported his death.